Fluctuating hydrodynamics of dilute electrolyte solutions: systematic perturbation calculation of effective transport coefficients governing large-scale dynamics: Calculation and Results

 Here, the first and second terms respectively correspond to the electrophoretic and relaxation effects.
 As in the literature, we define $\sigma'={\rm Re}\, \sigma$ and $\sigma''=-{\rm Im}\, \sigma$, so

 Accordingly, we define $g_\sigma'={\rm Re}\, g_\sigma$ and $g_\sigma''=-{\rm Im}\, g_\sigma$.
 Then Eq.~(\ref{sig_norm}) yields

 Figure \ref{fig:sigTOT}a presents the plot of real part $g'_\sigma$ as a function of $\Omega$, where the parameters are set as in Eqs.~(\ref{nu_value}) and (\ref{para}).
 The shifted relaxation term $-C_\sigma-{\rm Re}\, [\sqrt{2}/(\sqrt{2}+\sqrt{1+i\Omega})]$ is also plotted with a dotted line.
 For $\Omega \lesssim 10^2$, $g'_\sigma$ increases with increasing $\Omega$ and the frequency dependence is dominated by the relaxation term.
 That is, the Debye-Falkenhagen (DF) effect remains even in the presence of the electrophoretic effect, of which frequency dependence is negligibly small for $|\Omega|\ll \hat\nu_0$ [See Eq.~(\ref{sig_ph_app1})].
+In fact, Debye-Falkenhagen theory of $\sigma^{\rm rel}$ followed the Wien's experiment that suggests the increase in $\sigma'$ with increasing $\omega$ \cite{Anderson1994,Wien1927,Wien1928}.

 As $\Omega$ further increases, $g'_\sigma$ exhibits a maximum at $\Omega=\Omega_{\rm max}\sim 10^2$ and for $\Omega_{\rm max} \ll |\Omega| (\ll \hat \nu_0\Lambda^2/\kappa^2)$, the conductivity is suppressed by the electrophoretic effect as $g'_\sigma \sim -|\Omega|^{1/2}$ [See Eq.~(\ref{sig_ph_app2})].